 - Checklist of Sources, Site Evidence and Biological Effects

-Ionic strength should be a candidate cause when human sources and activities, site observations or biological effects support portions of the source-to-impairment pathways (Figure 2).
+Nutrients should be listed as a candidate cause when potential human sources and activities, site observations or observed biological effects support portions of the source-to-impairment pathways (see Figure 3).
 This diagram and some of the other information also may be useful in Step 3: Evaluate Data from the Case.

 Sources and Activities